 The Lake of the Ozarks is one of Missouri’s premier vacation destinations.
 Hidden a short distance away from the abundant tourist attractions, two state parks border the lake, where a variety of outdoor adventures await you.
 Lake of the Ozarks State Park near Kaiser and Ha Ha Tonka State Park near Camdenton offer solitude and an opportunity to explore the natural Ozark landscape that surrounds the lake.

 Recreation options galore are ahead of you at Lake of the Ozarks State Park.
 If you like to play on or in the water, the park offers more than 80 miles of lake frontage, boat ramps, boat rentals (fishing, skiing and pontoon) at two marinas and an equal number of swimming beaches.
 With more than 17,000 acres, those that prefer to stay ashore will easily find solitude in the wooded areas of the park.
 Twelve trails, allowing hiking, mountain biking and equestrian use, give you the chance to explore oak-hickory forests, sunny glades, small springs and streams, and open, grassy meadows and provide some of the best scenic views of the lake.
-If you don’t own a horse but want to explore some of these natural features on horseback, Lake of the Ozarks Stables provides guided horseback rides ranging from one hour to all-day excursions.

 You can also explore the world beneath your feet on a tour of Ozark Caverns.
 With lantern in hand, view sleeping bats, bear claw marks and the unusual formation of stalactites and waterfalls referred to as “Angel Showers.”
 Guided tours are given of the cave daily during the summer.
 While visiting the Ozark Caverns area of the park, take a self-guided hike through Coakley Hollow Fen Natural Area, comprised of spring-fed streams, seeps, caves, fens, glades and deep valleys.